Top 10 Information

 computer systems.

-- Manual anti-virus updates at inconsistent
+- Manual anti-virus updates at

-intervals doesn’t provide protection from
+inconsistent intervals doesn’t provide

-viruses that spread quickly with no advance
+protection from viruses that spread quickly

 - Viruses cause significant damage.

-- Your critical files are distributed across
+- Your critical files are distributed

-your network.
-Server and workstation files at
+across your network.
+Server and workstation

-corporate and remote locations need to be
+files at corporate and remote locations need

-protected.
+to be protected.

-Viruses cost you money and increase IT support
+Viruses cost you money and increase IT

-time.
-In addition, employee frustration results in
+support time.
+In addition, employee frustration

-employee turnover and increased management
+results in employee turnover and increased

-recruiting time and expenses.
-Your loss of data
+management recruiting time and expenses.
+Your

-integrity results in customer dissatisfaction.
+loss of data integrity results in customer

-Viruses compromise your image and reputation.
+dissatisfaction.
+Viruses compromise your image

-Don’t count on inconsistent anti-virus solutions to
+Don’t count on inconsistent anti-virus

-protect your valuable information assets.
-Automated
+solutions to protect your valuable information

-anti-virus systems with server and desktop
+assets.
+Automated anti-virus systems with server

-protection help you manage your risks.
-Learn more
+and desktop protection help you manage your

-about viruses and the
+risks.
+Learn more about viruses and the

 difference between a worm and a virus.

-Security Tip #7 - Passwords, what you need to
+Security Tip #7 - Passwords, what you need

-know
+to know

 Passwords, are you ever really secure?
 If you